How to Prepare for Safe Weight Loss Surgery

 Smoking has no positive impact on your health, more so, when going into operation.
 The fact that you have sought out surgery to improve your health and well-being should be reason enough to do away with unhealthy practices like smoking.
 Take this as a turning point in your life and focus on the surgery as a new lease of life where it is all about health and being healthy.

-Moreover, smoking is a huge determinant health factor, and since you’ll be going for an equally important surgical procedure, it is wise to include quitting in your plan.
+Moreover, smoking is a huge determinant health factor, and since you’ll be going for an equally crucial surgical procedure, it is wise to include quitting in your plan.
 If you find it easier said than done, then you can stop it temporarily.

 Quit in advance before the surgery to allow the body to reconstruct itself and attempt to restore order and balance of the chaos caused by smoking, especially in your respiratory system.
 Additionally, it is equally important to refrain from smoking post-op to minimize the risk of developing secondary complications, i.e., lung collapse and lung infections.